JA honors middle school essayists

 The essay contest was created in partnership with the Olin B & Desta Schwab Foundation.
 The project encouraged students to research and thoroughly understand the career paths that interest them.

-In addition to fostering career research and exploration, the essay project provided a $100 award to winning essays for middle school and high school students who participated in Junior Achievement programs.
+In addition to fostering career research and exploration, the essay project provided a $100 award to winning essays for middle school and high school students who participated in JA programs.

-In addition to the $100 award, high school students competed for a job shadow experience in the career field of their choosing.
+In addition to the $100 award, high school students competed for job-shadow experiences in the career fields of their choosing.

 During the 2020-21 school year, 415 middle and high school students submitted essays for the contest.
 Students from 30 schools across northern Indiana participated.